KISMET-INC/pets_connect/DOCUMENTATION.md

 ### Solution:
 - Researched and found an pip environment library on github 'Django-resized' that crops images before uploading to the database.
 - This solved the stretching problem because all files are resized to the same aspect ratio.
+### Problem: [12/22/20]
+Even when resized certain images are still stretched when changing the window size.
+It made me wonder if it a problem that lies within different types of jpg files.
+### Solution:
+-  In models.py I changed the force_format to PNG in the Image class and even though files still have the jpg extenstion they no longer stretch

 # What I Wish I Had Done Differently
 - Mapped out the responsive wireframe design before building the project
 - It proved difficult to make responsive after architeture is already built without responsiveness in mind

 # What I've Learned So Far
 - I learned the basics of responsive design, my first project where I kept multiple device sizes in mind.